 A separation agreement usually describes the terms of your separation.
 Your lawyer will advise you on what terms will best protect your interests and meet your needs.

 Following are some things to include in an agreement:

-- the arrangements for child support;
+- the parenting arrangements for your children

 - will the family home be sold - if not, who will live there?